 Specimens of Platichthys flesus for this study were collected in different bays of the White Sea during regular expeditions made by the Polar branch of the VNIRO and the Zoological Institute of the Russian Academy of Sciences (May-August 2014-2021).
 In Kandalaksha Bay, fish were caught in the Chupa Inlet, totaling 584 individuals (Figure 1).
 In Onega Bay, flounders were collected in two locations - at the head of the bay near Kiy island, situated in the mouth of Onega river (n=1186), and in the mouth of Nyukhcha river (n=1144).
 In Dvina and Mezen bays, fish were caught in the estuarine zones of Northern Dvina (n=2613) and Mezen rivers (n=905).
 For the generalized comparative analysis, the material collected during the present study was supplemented by data on previous catches made in 2001-2013 in Onega, Dvina and Mezen bays (collections of G.Fuks and other staff of the SevPINRO, Arkhangelsk; [16]).
 Flounders were collected in rivers and coastal waters at different depths using variable mesh gillnets (mesh size of 30-50 mm) and traps.

-The total body length (TL) of all freshly caught flounders was measured to the nearest 0.1 cm.
-The number of left- and right-sided individuals was counted in all samples.
-The sex of flounders was determined visually after their dissection.
-Student's t-test was used to compare mean body sizes of fish.
+The number of left- and right-sided individuals was counted in all samples. .
 Comparison between proportions of morphs for flounders caught at different collection points was performed using χ2 test [17].
 Bonferroni's correction was applied to adjust the significance level for multiple comparisons [17].
 Because the males and females showed no difference in frequency of morphs [16, 18], the comparison of samples was performed without differentiating for sex.

+We conducted systematical search of published data for analysis of geographical variation in morph proportions in flounder P.flesus.
+In order to reveal the geographical range of the species, we used data from The Global Biodiversity Information Facility (GBIF.org (28 September 2022) GBIF Occurrence Download https://doi.org/10.15468/dl.qe7bf3).
+We obtained coordinates of 5992 unique points of flounder occurrence in European part of range.
+Using these data the geometric center of the range was calculated as a point with geographical coordinates equal to mean latitude and longitude.
+This point has the coordinates 54.29339N, 8.772293E.
+We estimated the distance from each point where frequency of left-sided morph was assessed to geometrical center of the flounder’s range.
+To analyse the pattern of geographic distribution we constructed two regression models in which the dependent variable was the proportion of left-sided morphs (the value was assumed to follow the beta distribution).
+The distance from the geometrical center of the European part of the species’ range was used as the first predictor both models.
+Longitude was considered as the second predictor, additionally describing the geographic position.
+Latitude was not included in the models, because it demonstrated collinearity with the other predictors.

+The first model was built for the material collected in European part of the flounder range (points 14 - 39, Table 1), and the second one for the group of points located in the Arctic region (points 1 - 13, Table 1).
+We did not combine both data sets (European and Arctic) into one model, as this would lead to the appearance of collinearity between the predictors.

+Statistical processing was performed using the functions of the statistical programming language R (R Core Team, 2021).
+We used the “betareg” package (Cribari-Neto, Zeileis, 2010) to fit the regression model.
+To check collinearity of predictors in the models the variance inflation factor was estimated using functions from “car” package (Fox, Weisberg, 2019).
+No collinearity was detected in final versions of the models.

 3. Results